GoogleCloudPlatform/hadoop-discovery-tool/README.md

            To view yarn-related metrics, would you be able to enter Yarn credentials?[y/n]:
           ```
     5. **Step 8.5: Kafka credentials -** the prompt would ask you whether you want to enter your Kafka credentials; you would have to select **'y'** or **'n'**
-    WARNING: If a user enters wrong inputs, the tool doesn’t prompt for invalid user inputs.
+    \nWARNING: If a user enters wrong inputs, the tool doesn’t prompt for invalid user inputs.
        1. **8.5.1:** If you select **'y'**, continue to Step 8.5.1.1
           ```bash
            To view Kafka-related metrics, would you be able to provide Kafka credentials?[y/n]: